 If the above sounds a little too good to be true, imagine how I felt upon discovering that one of the best-rated hotels in Borneo – Gaya Island Resort – was offering a deal of three nights for the price of two.
 Needless to say, I booked immediately.
-Tip: This deal is still running.

 Aside from a world-class luxury resort with insane views across the turquoise ocean to Mount Kinabalu, what Borneo-style experiences can you expect from Gaya Island?
 Well, I’ll tell you!
 Read on for my top five cool things to do during your stay…